jqwik-team/jqwik/docs/user-guide.md

   of `ActionSequence` parameters
 - Some incompatible changes to the `ActionSequence` interface
 - jqwik.jar does no longer deliver a jqwik.properties file in its classpath
+- jqwik logs WARNING if unsupported property is used in `jqwik.properties` file

 ### 0.9.2